torrentpien/ai-research-to-returns/README.md

-# ai-research-to-returns
+# Project Title

-Explores whether AI research output, measured through arXiv paper counts and citations, helps predict returns in AI-exposed U.S. technology stocks.
-The project uses monthly time-series econometric methods across three levels: a value-weighted mega-cap technology portfolio, a technology-sector benchmark, and subfield-to-firm pairwise analyses.
+From AI Research to Tech Stock Returns: Evidence from AI Paper Output and U.S. Technology Stocks

 ## Motivation

 Since 2017, AI research output has grown dramatically, alongside a remarkable boom in technology stocks.
 This raises an important question: does academic research output actually influence tech stock prices, or are the two merely coincident trends?
 This project investigates that question rigorously through time-series econometric analysis, while carefully addressing common methodological pitfalls, including spurious correlation, citation truncation bias, and serial autocorrelation.

+## Project Description

+This project explores whether AI research output, measured through arXiv paper counts and citation indicators, helps explain the relationship between AI research activity and market performance in AI-exposed U.S. technology stocks.
+The analysis combines arXiv metadata with Yahoo Finance monthly or yearly stock return data to examine how public AI research activity relates to market performance.
+Using time-series econometric methods, the project evaluates this relationship across three levels: a value-weighted mega-cap technology portfolio, a technology-sector benchmark, and subfield-to-firm pairwise analyses.
+This project is important because AI research has become a key signal of technological competitiveness, but its financial relevance may differ across firms, AI subfields, and market periods.

 ## Data